Shotim/User-servlet-app/README.md

 2) Rename accordingly this files as `tomcat.env` and `db.env` or in `docker-compose.yml` rename .env-files as tomcat_template.db and db_template.env
 * Check `src/main/resources/META-INF/services/com.leverx.credentialsLoader.DBCredentialsLoader` file.
 It should contain the following:
-`com.leverx.credentialsLoader.envvar.DBEnvironmentVariableLoader`.
+`com.leverx.credentialsLoader.environmentVariables.DBEnvironmentVariableLoader`.
 If not rewrite it.
 * Start docker containers by docker-compose:
 `
 docker-compose up -d